lustan3216/huxpro.github.io/_posts/2017-11-03-sidekiq-in-practical-experience-and-tricks.md

 tags:
     - Sidekiq
 ---

-> I need to exam IELTS, so i'm trying to write article by english.
+> I am preparing for the IELTS exam, so i’m trying to write articles in english.
-> If you find out some grammar faults or technical problems, it's welcome to correct me in reply below.
+> If you find any grammatical errors or technical issues, please do not hesitate to correct me in reply section below.

 ### Do not try to delete jobs
 In my case, there were more than a million jobs in my process, so query a job just like looking for a needle in a haystack.